songnn1699/reactjs/README.md

-# todolist
-beginner of ReactJS
+# ReactJS Turtorial
-example code
-todolist using hook
+Practice of Nextjs, React-query, Chakra-UI and todolist using redux + rtk +hook